vanflad/STAT545-hw-fladmark-vanessa/README.md

 - Get published
 - Finish ~~on time~~ in a reasonable amount of time

-A great instructor recently told me:
+#### A great instructor recently told me:
->You should swear while using R, it really helps the process!
+>You should swear while using R, it really helps with the process!